Code-Institute-Submissions/merely-roleplayers/README Files/README.md

 ## Deployment

-The Merely Roleplayers website is hosted on GitHub Pages at [https://twelvepercenthero.github.io/merely-roleplayers/](https://twelvepercenthero.github.io/merely-roleplayers/).
+The Merely Roleplayers website is hosted on GitHub Pages at [https://twelvepercenthero.github.io/merely-roleplayers/](https://twelvepercenthero.github.io/merely-roleplayers/) directly from the master branch.

+To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/TwelvePercentHero/merely-roleplayers.git` into your terminal.
+To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

 ## Credits